Get on the Listserv for 2023 Date Announcements!

 About the Queer Farmer Convergence

-The Queer Farmer Convergence is a grassroots gathering format for queer folks in the farming world to make connections and build real-time community through loosely organized programming, community-run workshops and round tables, movement building activities, and simply being together on the land in a joyfilled, restful, and inclusive space as queers.
+The Queer Farmer Convergence is a grassroots gathering format for LGBTQ+ in the farming world to make connections and build real-time community through loosely organized programming, community-run workshops and round tables, movement building activities, and simply being together on the land in a joyfilled, restful, and inclusive space as queers.

-QFCs tend to be largely outdoor, scrappy on-farm gatherings where attendees camp, share food, and spend the days attending scheduled sessions including opportunities to make art, discuss movement-relevant topics, learn practical and land-based skills, and offer and participate in workshops.
+QFCs tend to be largely outdoor, on-farm gatherings where attendees camp, share food, and spend the days attending scheduled sessions including opportunities to make art, discuss movement-relevant topics, learn practical and land-based skills, and offer and participate in workshops.
+The hosts provide the structure that shapes the days, but all who attend co-create the space in some way - through their presence, contributions to conversations, skill and workshop offerings, and the sheer magic that happens when queers converge.

 FAQ